intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 adhered to.
 The IETF LLC is empowered to appoint a manager or to convene a committee to complete these activities.

-Community members who have concerns about the performance of the RPC can request that the IETF LLC look into the matter.
+If individuals or groups within the community have concerns about the performance of the RPC, they can request that the IETF LLC look into the matter.
 Even if the IETF LLC opts to delegate this activity, concerns should be raised with the IETF LLC.
 The IETF LLC is ultimately responsible to the community via the mechanisms outlined in its charter.

 ## Editorial and Publication Policies